Virgin feels pressure in bid to win air passengers as oil prices rise

 Related topics

-A push by upstart airline Virgin Australia to win passengers from Cathay Pacific Airways and Qantas with cut-price fares could prove short-lived after oil prices rose to multi-year highs on Tuesday.
+Virgin Australia’s bid to win passengers from Cathay Pacific Airways and Qantas with cut-price fares could prove short-lived after oil prices rose to a four-year high on Tuesday.

-London-traded Brent crude came within a whisker of US$79 and oil in New York traded at US$75, the highest price in four years, threatening global airline profits as jet-fuel costs make up a large portion of a carrier’s operating expense.
+London-traded Brent crude came within a whisker of US$79 a barrel and oil in New York traded at US$75, threatening global airline profits as jet fuel costs make up a large portion of a carrier’s operating expense.

 Virgin Australia CEO John Borghetti said rising oil prices were “not good” and conceded the carrier needed to consider increasing prices.